learn-co-curriculum/java-mod-5-jpa-crud/README.md

 ## Read Data

-Now we will use JPA to fetch a student object from the database.
+Now we will use JPA to fetch a student object from the database using the entity's primary key `id`.

 Add the following code to the `JpaReadStudent` class: